Skip advert

 Advertisement - Article continues below

-The good news is that unlike some German rivals, the i30 N is superbly equipped as standard, so there’s not a lot you’ll be adding to that price in terms of extras.
-Metallic paint aside, the only option available is the new lightweight sports seats at £600 – a very worthwhile upgrade.
+The good news is that unlike some German rivals, the i30 N is superbly equipped as standard, so there wasn't a lot you’d be adding to that price in terms of extras.
+Metallic paint aside, the only option available was the lightweight sports seats at £600 – a very worthwhile upgrade.

 Standard kit across both models includes N-specific body styling, a leather steering wheel and gearknob, and Apple CarPlay and Android Auto integrated into the new, larger navigation and infotainment screen.
 Both the standard sports seats and optional buckets are trimmed in Alcantara and leather, electrically adjustable and heated.
 From a hardware perspective, there’s also an electronically controlled limited-slip differential, new forged 19-inch alloy wheels with Pirelli P Zero tyres, bigger brakes, an active exhaust and adaptive dampers.